icyflame/node-gh-get-token/README.md

 ### Want to get or create an authorization for your registered app?

 For this, the fields `client_id` and `client_secret` are required.
 Field `note` is not required, but recommended.
 Checkout the [API reference](https://developer.github.com/v3/oauth_authorizations/#get-or-create-an-authorization-for-a-specific-app).
 Before you begin, you must register your app [on GitHub](https://github.com/settings/applications/new), and thus, obtain the App ID and the App Secret.

+**Note that if you try to retrieve an existing GitHub authorization, then, you WILL NOT get the OAuth token.
+You will recieve an empty string.
+(GitHub returns the OAuth token only once.
+If you misplace, it then you must re-authenticate.)**

+**In the case that you wish to forcefully create a new token for the same application, you must pass in `config_obj.single_auth` as `true`.
+This will force re-authentication and a new token to be created.**

 ## License